evpo/EncryptPad/README.md

 2. **Key only** (passphrase is not set but a key file is used for protection).
 The file is a WAD file.
 [WAD](https://en.wikipedia.org/wiki/Doom_WAD) is a simple format for combining multiple binary files in one.
 You can open a WAD file in [Slade](http://slade.mancubus.net/).
 It contains two files internally:
     * OpenPGP file encrypted with the key
-    * `__X2_KEY` is a plain text file containing the path to the key if "Persistent key location" in the encrypted file is enabled.
+    * `__X2_KEY` is a plain text file containing the path to the key if "Persistent key location in the encrypted file" is enabled.
 Otherwise, it has zero length.

 3. **Protected with passphrase and key**.
 The resulting file is an OpenPGP file containing a WAD file as explained in 2.